annadsinger0/cs124-lab2/design/design.md

 We user-tested on one person.
 He had quite a few thoughts on what we could change.
 Some things we noticed was that he clicked + on the add list and was confused by the fact that it didn't add a list or prompt him for anything.
 He was confused by the delete button on the todo list page.
 He thought it would be a delete for the whole list, rather than going into delete mode for tasks.
 He was concerned when the page was blank during loading.
 When asked to rename a task, he tried to click on the task name before realizing there was a rename button on the bottom.
 When trying to select multiple tasks to delete, he tried to click the check boxes rather than just clicking the items.
 He requested an expanded view of the lists on the lists page, to see what kind of tasks were in it.
 He also requested a way to prioritize lists and sort by list priority.

 We think these are great comments.
 Some of them don't have solutions we can think of, and some others would be hard to address.
 We may come back to some of these comments later, but none of them seemed pressing enough that we felt we had to deal with them immediately.

+## User Testing for Lab 5

+We user tested on two people, who both had some ideas of ways this app could be changed.
+First, some things I noticed about them using the app.
+First, when trying to add a list for the first time, they clicked the + button, instead of typing in a list name first, like we intended.
+This didn't seem to cause too much trouble.
+After the first try, they both quickly realized how to add lists and tasks.
+However, it is something to keep in mind if we want to iterate on this app more.
+They also had some problems adding editors.
+One person tried adding an editor multiple times and was confused why it wasn't adding.
+After about 5 tries, they realized they were clicking the done button instead of the add editor button.
+This again is something that doesn't feel like a super urgent problem, since the user did end up figuring it out on her own after a bit.
+However, in the next iteration of our app, we would probably try to address this comment and make the modal more intuitive.

+They also had some suggestions for our app.
+The main suggestion they had was to change the rename field for a task so that it already has the current name in it.
+This is because, if you make a typo, it would be easier to fix.
+And, odds are, the main reason you would rename a task is because of a typo.
+We liked this suggestion a lot and decided to implement it into our current design.

 ### The final design